 The duodenal switch is a very effective type of bariatric surgery with great weight loss potential.
 The procedure can help patients lose a substantial amount of excess weight as well as maintain successful weight loss over time.
 The duodenal switch weight loss procedure moderately restricts food consumption, but it primarily promotes weight loss through malabsorption.

 The duodenal switch is not as common as gastric bypass or lap band surgery, but it is gaining more attention as an alternative to gastric bypass for individuals with a BMI greater than 50.
-The procedure is complex and may not be the right approach for every bariatric patient, but for some individuals it offers many advantages and is often the preferred option for the very obese.
+The procedure is complex and may not be the right approach for every bariatric patient, but for some individuals it offers many advantages.
+It is often the preferred option for individuals with very severe obesity.

 The duodenal switch (DS), also known as the biliopancreatic diversion with duodenal switch (BPD-DS), or the vertical gastrectomy with duodenal switch, was developed in the late 1980's as a variation of the biliopancreatic diversion weight loss procedure.
 The changes reduced the incidence of stomal ulcer, dumping syndrome, and serious protein-calorie malnutrition.